Questions and Answers

 If I’m driving, where do I park on campus during Orientation?

 You are welcome to park in any lot on our campus.
-If you are staying in Hilley Hall overnight, we recommend parking in the Hilley Hall lot off Atlantic Christian College Drive or in the larger lot near the Centennial Alumni Bell Tower at the corner of Atlantic Christian College Drive and Vance Street.
+If you are staying in a residence hall overnight, we recommend parking in the Hilley Hall lot off Atlantic Christian College Drive or in the larger lot near the Centennial Alumni Bell Tower at the corner of Atlantic Christian College Drive and Vance Street.

 As you approach campus, you should see blue parking signs and Orientation leaders in blue polo shirts.
 Feel free to ask any Orientation leader or staff member for directions or assistance.